 Along with that, you can also visualize a

 in the view below.
-This is important for stakeholders of your company as they can see projects that are currently ongoing.
+This is important for stakeholders of your company as they can see in real-time the projects that are currently ongoing.
+For a more detailed overview of the current status of your project, you can try our

-Step 3: Adding Communication Goals to the Plan
+Step 3: Add Communication Goals to the Plan

 This is the core